Research output per year

 My more general research interests are ancient religion, lived religion, place and landscape, objects, practices, ritual, magic, and comparative religion.

 Before starting the British Academy fellowship, I was a research fellow at Australian Catholic University, Melbourne (2017-2020), and held a short-term fellowship at the Warburg Institute, London.
-I completed a PhD at the University of Durham in 2017, which was funded by the AHRC project “The Fourfold Gospel and Its Rivals” led by Prof. Francis Watson.
+I completed a AHRC-funded PhD at the University of Durham in 2017.

 Research output: Contribution to journal › Article › peer-review